The Balance Sheet Trap Will Ruin Your Next Career Move

 • Danger Zones: Marketing (Brand), HR, Internal Operations, R&D (Long-term research).

-If you are in a Danger Zone, your high salary makes you a target for the first round of “optimization” cuts.
+If you’re in a Danger Zone, your salary makes you a prime target for the first round of optimization cuts.

-Before signing, do a quick search on legal databases.
-You don’t need to be a lawyer to spot a sinking ship.
+Before signing, do a quick search on legal databases or local news.
+You don’t need a law degree to spot a sinking ship, and this applies whether you’re taking a Director role or an hourly warehouse shift.

 Check the WARN Act notices in your state.
 The WARN Act requires employers to provide advance notice of plant closings and mass layoffs.
 If your prospective employer has filed a WARN notice recently, they are legally declaring their intent to shrink.

-Also, search court records for “Wage and Hour” lawsuits.
-A company that is being sued by its own employees for unpaid commissions or overtime is a company with severe cash flow or cultural ethics problems.
+Search local court dockets for “Wage and Hour” lawsuits.
+A company being sued by its own hourly employees for unpaid overtime, missed meal breaks, or stolen commissions is a company with severe cash flow desperation or a toxic ethical culture.
+The abuse always rolls downhill.

-Do not be dazzled by the perks, the ping-pong tables, or the visionary mission statement.
+Don’t be dazzled by the perks, the ping-pong tables, or the visionary mission statement.
 Validate the solvency.
-A slightly lower salary at a stable powerhouse is worth infinitely more than a high salary at a company that will default on payroll next quarter.
+A slightly lower offer at a solvent, legally clean company compounds over time.
+A higher offer at a company six months from a restructure does not.

 Is it rude to ask about financials in an interview?